Ukraine, Syria expected to top Erdogan-Putin talks in Russia

 While Moscow and Ankara have backed the opposite sides in the Syrian conflict, with Russia shoring up President Bashar Assad’s government with Iranian assistance while Turkey supported the opposition, the two countries cooperated closely to negotiate a cease-fire deal in northwestern Syria.

-Turkey now hopes for Moscow to green-light a Turkish operation into northern Syria against Kurdish militants whom Turkey considers terrorists.
+Turkey now expects Moscow to green-light a Turkish operation into northern Syria against Kurdish militants whom Turkey considers terrorists.

+Speaking to Putin Friday, Erdogan voiced hope that their discussion on Syria would “bring relief to the region.”